vernonclarke/SPNfinal/README.md

    There is a yaml file in the main directory called `environment.yml`.
 This can be used to create a conda environment called `neuron`.
 For further information see [Virtual Environments](#virtual-environments).

-   Ensure make sure to navigate back to the main directory after step 3 above
+   Ensure make sure to navigate back to the main directory after step 3 above.

-   Check installed correctly using 'conda list'
+   Check installed correctly using 'conda list'.

    On MacOS / Linux:
    ```bash